abbas-13/damac-landing-page/README.md

 ### Technologies Used

-Next.js - The React Framework
+Next.js
-Tailwind CSS - Utility-first CSS framework
+Tailwind CSS

-React - JavaScript library for building user interfaces Figma - Design tool used for creating the mockup
+React
+Figma

 Thank you